Apothicon02/Conspiracraft/README.md

 # Important Information
 - This is just a technical demo at the moment, do not expect gameplay yet.
+- Only Nvidia GPUs and Windows is supported right now.
 - To access save data, press WIN+R, paste this without the quotes "%appdata%/conspiracraft", and hit enter.

 # Keybinds